 - 1. Nine predetermined credit hours: - IS 320 National Security Policy Credit Hours: 3 - IS 460W Research Design for Political Science Credit Hours: 3 - IS 485 National Security Minor Capstone Credit Hours: 3 - 2.
+Category I: Three IS elective credit hours that may include the following courses, or another course that is more relevant to the cadet's national security interests (upon approval of the NSM Director). - IS 322 Intelligence and Policy Credit Hours: 3 - IS 328 Multinational Peacekeeping Credit Hours: 3

+• IS 420W - Anarch and Hierarchy in International Politics Credit Hours: 3

-Category I: Three IS elective credit hours that may include the following courses, or another course that is more relevant to the cadet's national security interests. - IS 322 Intelligence and Policy Credit Hours: 3 - IS 328 Multinational Peacekeeping Credit Hours: 3 - IS 329 Counterinsurgency Credit Hours: 3 - IS 334X Politics of Central Asia Credit Hours: 3 - IS 352 International Law Credit Hours: 3 - IS 421X The Politics of Terrorism Credit Hours: 3 - IS 424WX Regional Politics and Powers Credit Hours: 3 - IS 443 The Morality of War Credit Hours: 3 - 3.
+- IS 421X The Politics of Terrorism Credit Hours: 3 - IS 422 Domestic Politics and International Conflict Credit Hours: 3 - IS 424WX Regional Politics and Powers Credit Hours: 3 - IS 425W Theories of War and Peace Credit Hours: 3 - IS 426X Religion and War Credit Hours: 3 - IS 431W Riots, Protests, Social Movements Credit Hours: 3 - IS 438WX Ethnic Conflict and Politics Credit Hours: 3IS 443 The Morality of War Credit Hours: 3 - IS 428 US-China Relations Credit Hours: 3 - IS 429 Strategy and Cybersecurity Credit Hours: 3 - IS 452 International Organization Credit Hours: 3 - IS 453 Law of Nations/international Law Credit Hours: 3 - 3.
 Category II: Nine elective credit hours from departments other than International Studies to include History, Psychology, Economics, Engineering, Math, and the sciences.

 In consultation with their adviser and director of the minor, NSM cadets are encouraged to find courses that inform their thesis research.
-NSM cadets must request permission to have these courses meet the class hour requirements for Category I and Category II.